canonical/subiquity/doc/reference/autoinstall-reference.rst

 .. note::

-    This behaviour was first introduced during 24.04 (Noble).
-On any ISOs built before 24.04, you need to refresh the installer to see this behaviour.
+    This behavior was first introduced during 24.04 (Noble).
+On any ISOs built before 24.04, you need to refresh the installer to see this behavior.

     Technically, in all but one case the top level ``autoinstall`` keyword is strictly unnecessary.
 This keyword is only necessary when serving autoinstall via cloud-config.
 For backwards compatibility, this format is still supported for delivery methods not based on cloud-config; however, it is **highly recommended** to use the format with a top-level ``autoinstall`` keyword because mistakes in this formatting are a common source of confusion.